 Wining and Dining

 Falkirk can be described as sociable area and has a number of pubs, clubs and restaurants, catering for all ages.
 For those who like traditional pubs, the town’s oldest hostelry, the Wheatsheaf Inn, lies on Baxter’s Wynd, just off the historic High Street.
 Dating back to 1797, the pub carries many real ales and is a popular haunt.
-Other decent locals include the Artisan Tap and the eclectic Behind the Wall or if your walking the canal, why not try the Canal Inn (locally known as the War Office).
-For those who want to venture further afield, Stirling and its nightlife is only a 12-minute train ride away and off course Falkirk lies on the main Glasgow-Edinburgh line.
+Other decent locals include the eclectic Behind the Wall or if you’re walking the canal, why not try the Canal Inn (locally known as the War Office).
+For those who want to venture further afield, Stirling and its nightlife is only a 12-minute train ride away and of course Falkirk lies on the main Glasgow-Edinburgh line.

 Things to do